Safe Learning-based Observers for Unknown Nonlinear Systems using Bayesian Optimization: Learning via Bayesian optimization

 Let $T_\ell$ denote the horizon over which measurements and state estimates are collected, and $p_0$ denote the initial guess for the model coefficients.
 We begin with no data, and an initial observer gain $L_0$.
 We run the observer~\eqref{eq:obs} over the learning horizon $\{0,1,\ldots, T_\ell -1\}$ and compute the reward

 with reward weighting matrices $W_1\succ 0$ and $W_2\succeq 0$.
+The objective of the second term in this reward function is to promote a unique solution by regularizing the learned coefficients; typically $W_2$ is small.
 From this batch of measurements, we get a data sample $\big(p_0, \mathcal J(p_0)\big)$.
 With the $j$-th iteration dataset we use Bayesian optimization to compute a solution to the problem

 where $\mathbb P$ is an admissible compact and convex set of parameters.

 Since the gradient of $\costfn$ cannot be evaluated analytically, and the data could have inherent noise, one cannot use standard gradient-based tools to compute $p_\infty$.
 Instead, we resort to learning a surrogate model of $\costfn$ using Gaussian process (GP) regression~\cite{williams2006gaussian}, and exploiting the statistics of the learned surrogate to inform exploration and exploitation; that is, how to choose $p_{j}$ based on the current dataset $\mathcal D_{j-1}$.
 In particular, we use the expected-improvement (EI) method for acquiring subsequent $p_j$ values.
 The combination of GP modeling and EI acquisition is referred to herein as GP-EI, and is the topic of the next subsection.